 Then in May of 2018 Dr. Franco met with me to let me know the bad protein cells had grown a bit over the range they were supposed to be in and decided that she would need to change the medication and go with something fairly new, Darzalex, but proven also to be effective.
 It is given as an IV and lasts for about 5 to 6 hours once a week, then after a few months is spread out, but that schedule will be determined by the doctor depending how my body responds.
 So far no real negative side effects from this new therapy, and it has quite a few that can complicate things, so feel quite lucky again in dodging this bullet.

 Life can never be the same again, so there is some adjusting to the new normal that is now my life.
 My bike riding days in the hills are now a thing of the past, I get pooped just riding a few miles around the city streets, maybe I can go about 5 miles before needing to shut it down.
-The gym I only see about 2 to 3 times a week and only for about a 1/2 hour workout.
-At least I can still go out hiking in the hills, except the hills are a lot bigger and steeper now forcing me to use hiking sticks now on the uphill and taking lots of oxygen breaks.
+The gym I only see about 2 to 3 times a week and only for about a 1/2 hour workout but now the gym is totally out of the question as all gyms are a factory for germs, so I quit my membership to avoid further risk of infection.
+At least I can still go out hiking in the hills, except the hills are a lot bigger and steeper now forcing me to use trekking poles now on the uphill and taking lots of oxygen breaks and sucking on an oxygen bottle when I am out of breath.
 But at least I can still hike and get out bow hunting with Tacho and Cruz.
 As with any health trauma there is going to be a roller coaster of emotions that includes anxiety, some depression, lack of energy, sadness at not being to enjoy some things I used to enjoy doing but no longer can due to the risks of infections.
 And then there is the risk of Melanoma from over exposure to the sun.
 So no more working on my tan like I used to.
 But this is just part of the new normal.
 Being a part of a myeloma support group helps in finding out success stories and getting encouragement from other members and learning some things to help you ride out the storm.
 But most recently, meeting on a regular basis with a VA psychologist has helped the most in keeping me grounded and getting me through the roller coaster of emotions.
 We are going to be working on some programs (cognitive behavioral therapy) so this is all new but I am keeping an open mind to whatever she recommends for my mental well being to help see me though this with a positive attitude.

 Once I decided it was safe to begin again, on my own I cut the dosage in half, only taking the med every other day instead of daily.
 Initially it looked like this might do the trick, cut down on myeloma cells and not put me at risk again.
 But even at my own dosage the drug nevertheless took my immune system down into the zero range.
 It was during this time that I finally decided that I needed to switch doctors.
 Seems my oncologist and her staff were more concerned about me taking the med on a daily basis instead of being concerned about my well being.
 There were other issues but the high pressure sales pitch convinced me I needed to start over with someone new and at another facility.
 I first met with my new oncologist, Dr. Nguyen, at Anaheim Hills, in early August.
 He listened to everything I had to say and was very compassionate.
 He is willing to be more flexible in finding something that works and to stabilize the counts.
 At least I feel a lot better about the change, and feeling better is half the battle.